RaajYedida/BountyChecker/README.md

 I will be working on a fix on both of these issues as well as compiling this into a simple script so its easier to install

 # Credit
-All credit goes to @ManInTheWallPog for the original file, I just changed the directory information so that it works on MacOS
+All credit goes to [ManInTheWallPog](https://github.com/ManInTheWallPog) for the original script, I just changed the directory information so that it works on MacOS